Deploy with a bash script to a single node kubeadm cluster

 Update existing packages using commands below to ensure that the OS image is up-to-date.

-sudo apt update&&apt upgrade -y sudo systemctl reboot
+sudo apt update && sudo apt upgrade -y sudo systemctl reboot

 Recommended virtual machine settings